saulmoralespa/subscription-epayco/readme.txt

 = Are you required to use a ssl certificate ? =

-Si.
+Yes.
 But it is advisable that you consider using it since it is revealing for browsers

 = What else should I keep in mind, that you have not told me ? =